alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 ### Choose Model and Configure

-You can define the model and additional configuration in `/src/llm/LLMConfig.json`.
+You can define the model, configuration parameters, [task](https://huggingface.co/docs/transformers.js/main/en/index#tasks) and system role in `/src/llm/LLMConfig.json`.

-The role prompt will be used as the system role (in third person), and the task prompt will be added before your prompt (in first person).
-Although these doesn't seem to have significant effects on these smaller language models.

 ---